 There’s no need to hold out until summer for your next night under canvas.
 Spring glamping offers a magical getaway that you don’t have to wait for.
 The weather may be a little less predictable but with birds, blossom and bluebells everywhere, glamping in springtime has plenty to recommend it.
 Still not convinced?
 We’ve put together a few reasons why you should give it a go…

-The Sussex countryside is carpeted with bluebells in the springtime and The Secret Campsites’ woodland campsites at Wild Boar Wood and Beech Estate are some of the best places to enjoy them.
+The Sussex countryside is carpeted with bluebells in the springtime and our woodland campsites at Wild Boar Wood and Beech Estate are some of the best places to enjoy them.

 Spring lambs, fledgling birds, rabbits, hares and more… springtime is the best time to see wildlife.
-The Secret Campsite at Wild Boar Wood is a particular hotspot for birdlife and in recent years we’ve seen nesting great spotted woodpeckers, a baby tawny owl, families of fledgling great tits, robins and more.
+Wild Boar Wood Campsite is a particular hotspot for birdlife and in recent years we’ve seen nesting great spotted woodpeckers, a baby tawny owl, families of fledgling great tits, robins and more.

 3. Bug-free camping

 Lots of campers are worried about insects on summer evenings and, although we don’t tend to have a problem at any time of the year, spring is noticeably quieter on the insect front so you can leave the insect repellent at home.

 The sun goes down a little earlier and the evenings are a little cooler in spring, so a campfire on a spring glamping or camping trip seems even better!

 5. Cosy tents